 Here is how to do the side control loop choke.

 The BJJ Americana lock could be a sister of the kimura lock submission, and both are far more effective jiu-jitsu side control submissions.
 Therefore, learning the Americana technique is necessary to build a complete submission chain from the side mount.

 Throughout the next video, you’ll get precious details on how to size a great Americana lock submission from the side control.

 Wrist Lock Submissions from Side Control

 Numerous jiu-jitsu fighters shift their focus to hunt the wrist lock submission because it is a quick and very effective attack that leads the opponent to tap out within seconds.

 Why the side control is one of the top dominant positions in BJJ martial arts?
-The BJJ Side control is among the foremost common positions in Brazilian jiu-jitsu that gives the top player a plethora of submissions including armlock submissions and chokes.
+The BJJ Side control is among the foremost common positions in Brazilian jiu-jitsu that give the top player a plethora of submissions, including armlock submissions and chokes.

 So, from the side control, you can finish the fight with an armbar, kimura, baseball choke, and more awesome attacks that put the opponent in real danger.

-We hope that this list of jiu jitsu submisssions could help you to develop a tough submission chain from the side control.
-Have fun rolling and submit the crowd!
+We hope this list of jiu-jitsu submissions could help you develop a rigid submission chain from the side control.
+Have fun rolling and submitting the crowd!